HankB/orvibo/README.md

 This is probably more appropriate for Android/IOS apps.
 This method is described at http://blog.slange.co.uk/orvibo-s20-wifi-power-socket/
 * Press the button on the S20 for longer than 5 seconds to put the S20 into (open) Access Point mode.
+(In this mode a blue indicator will flash at about 5 Hz.
+If a red indicator is flashing at that frequency, press he button about 4 seconds.)
 A PC can then associate with the S20 and exchange messages that share the desired SSID and password.
 Described at https://stikonas.eu/wordpress/2015/02/24/reverse-engineering-orvibo-s20-socket/

 ## Security